na-na-hi/renget/archive/vDriver.md

 ## Conditions
 * ***Bleed*** - When the unit uses an Active ability (Move doesn't count), they lose 1d4 Drive.
 * ***Darkburn*** - At the start of the unit's turn, their Base Drive is decreased by 1d10.
 If their current Drive is greater than or equal to their Base Drive, they also lose Drive equal to that same amount.
+* ***Regen*** - At the start of the unit's turn, their Drive is increased by 1d12.
+If their current Drive is greater than or equal to their Base Drive, this is reduced to 1d6.

 ## Patch Notes
+* Fixed a typo in Matara Kan's Lv 5.
-* Added Hoshimachi Suisei as an Install
+* Added Pomu Rainpuff as an Install
-* Added Hoshimachi Suisei's Warrior Maid ReInstall
+* Added Regen as a Condition.
-* Corrected a number of references to "melee range" that were intended to mean "can target adjacent units"
-* Corrected an instance of a reference to "ranged weapon".
+* Changed one of Ninomae Ina'nis' Natures from "Artist" to "Illustrator".